gitKrystan/2025-emberfest/slides.md

 WarpDrive actually provides lots of powerful schema features that we're not using here.

-More on that this afternoon in Mehul's talk about "ReactiveResources & Schema‑Driven Data Handling" -->
+* More on that later in Mehul's talk about "ReactiveResources & Schema‑Driven Data Handling" -->

 ---